QuangNg14/TechBlog/source/_posts/Dashboard-App.md

 This is basically how we create the **postSchema**.

 ### Host server on Google App Engine
 In order to run your server on all machines, we need to host our server somewhere but I chose **Google App Engine**.
 You can use whatever service you like.
-Here is the quick recap of the steps that is in ["https://cloud.google.com/appengine/docs/standard/nodejs/quickstart"](this official tutorial)
+Here is the quick recap of the steps that is in [This official tutorial](https://cloud.google.com/appengine/docs/standard/nodejs/quickstart)

 1. Create an app on Google Cloud Console
 {% asset_img newapp.png %}